What Is Permanent Life Insurance?

+Permanent life insurance is policies that span your entire life and offer a cash benefit and savings portion.
 In business succession planning, especially when funding corporate buy-outs, one of the primary considerations should be the tax advantages of permanent life insurance.

-The primary reason businesses purchase life insurance is to protect the company from unnecessary risks.
+The primary reason businesses purchase key man life insurance is to protect the company from unnecessary risks.
 However, permanent life insurance has other valuable business uses as well including providing valuable executive benefits, funding corporate buyouts or to supplement retirement income for business owners.

 - Tax Deferred Accumulation of Cash Values

 - Tax-Free Income Using Withdrawals and Loans

 - Income Tax-Free Proceeds to Policy Beneficiaries at Death

 Permanent Life Insurance has a unique combination of tax advantages which are not available with any other financial, investment, or cash accumulation product¹.

 These advantages include:

 One of the chief tax advantages of permanent life insurance is the tax deferred growth of cash values.